The Cincinnati region is racking up film credits.

 Photo reel of the last 30 years of film in Cincinnati:

-If you want to do a Cincinnati film festival, here’s a complete list of films made in the region:
+If you want create your own Cincinnati film festival, here’s a complete list of films made in the region:

 Reprisal (Emmet Furla Oasis)